-If I was to pick the ultimate choice of meat, it would have to be kangaroo.
+If I was to pick the ultimate choice of meat, it would have to be a kangaroo.
 Think about it… it’s naturally grass-fed, free-range, and organic.
-Considered one of the healthiest meats on the planet, kangaroo is very lean – those roos do get plenty of exercise – and contains a healthy omega-3 to omega-6 fatty acids ratio.
+Considered one of the healthiest meats on the planet, kangaroo is very lean – those roos do get plenty of exercises – and contains a healthy omega-3 to omega-6 fatty acids ratio.

 We are extremely lucky to have plenty of kangaroo meat in Australia, but it’s not used in cooking often enough.
 A lot of people avoid kangaroo meat because they don’t know how to prepare it properly.
 It’s actually super easy if you follow a couple of simple rules.